RATP Group Governance

 Elected employee representatives

-Abdelmalek El Hachemi, elected Rassemblement representative
+Mr Abdelmalek El Hachemi, elected FO Groupe RATP representative

-Gaëlle Pedraza, elected CGT representative
+Mr Sébastien Melin, elected CGT RATP representative

-Fabien Renaud, elected CFE-CGC representative
+Mr Fabien Renaud, elected CFE-CGC Groupe RATP representative